5ilver/charmbian/README.md

 charmbian

-Debian Jessie install script for samsung arm chromebooks.
+Debian Buster install script for samsung arm chromebooks.
 Designed to be run ON the target device from an arch boot stick created from https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook-2.
-Copy charbian.sh to partition 2 either when creating the stick, or after you've booted into the usb environment.
+Copy charbian.sh to partition 2 when creating the stick, or get it some other way after you've booted into the usb environment.
 You will need to use CTRL+u at the dev mode screen, and you cannot boot from the blue usb3 port.

 To run, just 'bash charmbian.sh', then select your wifi, enter the target device path (/dev/mmcblk0 for internal emmc), and hurry up and wait.